Skip to main content

 Hospital is where we will see the more severe cases, and we will be monitoring the numbers of people attending with COVID-19 symptoms very carefully.
 This will help us understand the growth rate and transmission potential of the new variant.

-We continue to collaborate globally with health organisations in other countries, the World Health Organisation and initiatives such as the Global Influenza Surveillance & Response System (GISAID) to ensure that we have the most current data.
+We continue to collaborate globally with health organisations in other countries, WHO and initiatives such as the Global Influenza Surveillance & Response System (GISAID) to ensure that we have the most current data.

 What is the UKHSA doing to tackle the new variant?